Karen Thompson provides us with an insider’s view of life in the maxgeo cloud solutions team

 After a while Karen’s desire to have a pet dog made her decide to quit FIFO work, so she found a job as a database administrator (DBA) at a small consultancy in West Perth where she worked for nine years before finally finding her way to maxgeo.

-Each of our hosted clients has a database administrator in the hosting team assigned to them so that they form a strong understanding of the client and their needs.
+Each of our cloud clients has a database administrator in the cloud solutions team assigned to them so that they form a strong understanding of the client and their needs.

-Being a DBA in maxgeo’s hosting team means that Karen needs to be able to perform a range of duties to completely support her clients, including:
+Being a DBA in maxgeo’s cloud solutions team means that Karen needs to be able to perform a range of duties to completely support her clients, including:

 - Data migrations for new clients or existing clients that are becoming hosted – moving all their data into DataShed, whether it’s from another database or in masses of spreadsheets.